Skip to content

 22. Dihydroxyacetone

-Ladies, check the ingredient list of your cosmetic products carefully during pregnancy for the sake of your unborn child.
+Ladies, check the ingredients carefully of all the cosmetic products you are buying during pregnancy for the sake of your unborn child.

 Have a healthy baby & great skin.
 Love~ Beauty Stroll